bbauska/UofM-AdvStyling/readme.md

 ![](images/image207.webp){width="4.0in" height="2.24957239720035in"}

-If you want to save your own copy of bootstrap, you can go to the website, getbootstrap.com, and there\'s a quick an easy get started link for downloading.
-It is important that you use the official site when you\'re grabbing your bootstrap code.
+If you want to save your own copy of bootstrap, you can go to the website, getbootstrap.com, and there&apos;s a quick an easy get started link for downloading.
+It is important that you use the official site when you&apos;re grabbing your bootstrap code.
 A number of times, students have gone on, searched the internet, and download older versions of bootstrap and unfortunately, they are completely incompatible.
 And it takes a really hard time to figure out where they went wrong.
 So, download from